 Disney Princess List

-Fun Fact: Snow White was just 14 years old in the movie, making her the youngest of all the Disney princesses.
+- Snow White was just 14 years old in the movie, making her the youngest Disney princess.

 The next Disney princess film didn’t come until 1950 and is based on the French version of the book Cendrillon, written by Charles Perrault.

-Next on our Disney princesses list is Sleeping Beauty, a.k.a.
-Aurora.
+Next on our Disney princesses list is Sleeping Beauty, also referred to as Aurora and Briar Rose.
 Released in 1959, this Disney movie was based on another story by Charles Perrault, The Sleeping Beauty.

 I’m not sure what happened but there was a pretty big gap in the Disney princess lineup after Aurora.
 Released in 1989, The Little Mermaid marked the beginning of what’s known as the Disney Renaissance.
 Based on Hans Christian Anderson’s The Little Mermaid, Disney is now working on a live action adaptation!

-Belle is my favorite of all the Disney princesses and when the movie came out in 1991, I had to see it over and over!
+Belle is my favorite Disney princess and when the movie came out in 1991, I had to see it over and over!
 Beauty And The Beast is based on the French fairy tale by Jeanne-Marie Laprince de Beaumont (try saying that name fast three times!)

 Aladdin, based on the Arabic folk tale, was released in 1992 and we were introduced to Princess Jasmine.

-Fun Fact: According to one of the animators, Aladdin was modeled after three well known celebrities.
-His looks were based on Tom Cruise, he personality was modeled after Michael J. Fox (which I can totally see) and his clothes were inspired by M.C.
+- According to one of the animators, Aladdin was modeled after three well known celebrities.
+His looks were based on Tom Cruise, his personality was modeled after Michael J. Fox (which I can totally see) and his clothes were inspired by M.C.
 Hammer.

 In 1995, we had our next Disney princess with the release of the movie Pocahontas.

-Fun Fact: This movie was released on the 400th anniversary of the year Pocahontas was born.
+Fun Fact About Pocahontas: This movie was released on the 400th anniversary of the year Pocahontas was born.